cbteaching/git-demo/README.md

 ```
 cd src
 nano analysis.R
-# change the column to the third column
+# change the column to the first column
 ```
 # now commit these new changes
 ```